Omaveloxolone update

 What about Omav in the UK?

 For Omav to be approved in the UK, Biogen will have to apply to the MHRA for regulatory approval.
 Ataxia UK will make every efforts to encourage and support Biogen in seeking this approval.
-As yet, there’s no timeline for this, but we hope that it will not be too long.
+For details of this timeline, please see the 'Find out more about Omaveloxolone' section below.

 Be in the know – get the latest Omaveloxolone updates straight into your inbox.